cogini/mix_deploy/README.md

 The library gets standard information in `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.

-By default, with no configruation, the scripts are set up for building and deploying on the same machine.
+By default, with no configuration, the scripts are set up for building and deploying on the same machine.
 The scripts deploy with the same OS user runs the `mix deploy.generate` command, and run the app under an OS user with the same name as the app.

 You can override these parameters using settings in `config/config.exs`, e.g.